 Pets Best responded by hosting a pet supply drive.
 In just one week, our employees donated enough toys, dishes, collars, leashes and treats to fill two large boxes for pets in need.
 Learn how you can help at Pet Education Project or read the news article Pet insurance company gives a hand to animals in need.

-Pets Best was a proud sponsor of Race for the Rescues 2010.
+Pets Best was a proud sponsor of Race for the Rescues 2010 and 2015.
 The event was held in Pasadena, CA and included a 5k, 10k and Kids Fun Run.
 Ten non-profit dog and cat rescues and animal welfare foundations benefitted from this fantastic event, which was hosted by Glee’s Jayne Lynch, Carrie Ann Inaba from Dancing with the Stars and many other famous faces.
 For more details, read Pets Best and the Rescue Train.

 Morris Animal Foundation (MAF) is the largest non-profit foundation dedicated to funding research studies to protect, treat and cure animals, including companion animals, as well as wildlife.